-For a variety of reasons, including the availability of evaluators, it may not always be possible to perform a complete psychiatric evaluation on an individual before they are admitted to a NF.
-In these cases, it is possible to rely instead on information in the individual's medical record and/or psychosocial history.
-There is no hard-and-fast rule about when information becomes "too old" to be usable.
+The Code of Federal Regulations provides no specific guidance as to when information becomes "too old" to be usable.
 An evaluation done a year or more ago is more likely to be inaccurate than one done six months ago.
-Even if the evaluation is recent, there should be reason to believe that it is still accurate.
-There should be no information in the individual's record to suggest that their condition has changed markedly – for better or for worse – since the last evaluation was conducted.
+Even if the evaluation is recent, one should not simply assume it is still accurate.
+There should be no information in the individual's record to suggest that his or her condition has changed markedly – for better or for worse – since the last evaluation was conducted.
 In person-centered terms, the evaluation should be sufficient to a) give an accurate Level II determination; and b) help to develop an effective plan of care.

 Please see FAQ “How long should PASRR records be maintained?” for additional information.